Are you a service-leaver searching for ways to enhance your future career? If so, you should take a look at the ECLAS scheme.

 What are the Employment Opportunities After the Course?

 It’s good to know that becoming a personal trainer gives you the opportunity to become your own boss.
 You can choose to work with clients one-on-one or hold group training classes.
 As long as you put in time and dedication into the job, you can be sure of enjoying great financial rewards and full job satisfaction.

 As a personal trainer, you may also choose to work in an established health club to get a feel of how it feels to work with different type of clients and also get easy access to paying clients.
 The good thing is, you can also build a good relationship with customers and get them to patronize your services in outdoor locations.

 The best part?
 You can choose to do both!
 Work in the fitness establishment and also train clients in outdoor locations (as a self-employed PT) — you’ll get to double your earnings and feel great while you’re at it.

 What Courses Should You Focus On?

-It’s sure to be an excellent idea to qualify yourself to the Level 4 since a significant part of your course is covered by ECLAS.
-It’s no longer news that a majority of personal trainers stop on Level 3, but you’ll get to have more options with Level 4 qualification.
-With Level 4 qualifications, you can specialise in Obesity Management, Lower Back Pain to name a few.
-It’s also good to point out that there are providers that offer additional CPD courses which give you the chance to gain qualifications like Indoor Cycling, Boxercise or TRX.
+It’s an excellent idea to qualify yourself in different Level 3 disciplines since a significant part of your course bundle is covered by ECLAS.
+It’s no longer the case that Personal Trainers stop at Level 3 PT, instead you’ll have more options by “bolting on” additional courses such as Level 3 Exercise Referral.
+“Bolt on” Level 3 qualifications available allow you to specialise in GP Referral and Pre Post Natal Exercise to name a couple.
+It’s also good to point out that there are providers that offer additional CPD courses which give you the chance to gain CPD Certificates in topics like Kettlebells, Rig Training or Suspension Training.
 Just be sure to talk with providers so you can get a better idea of their offerings before signing up.